 We are great fans of all the nurseries here in Tucson.
-Everyone has their favorites.
-Some travel to the other side of town to get to theirs.
-I love just wandering through them, discovering new plants, pots and ideas.
+Everyone has their favorite.
+Some travel to the other side of town to get to their favorite.
+I love just wandering through them, like the stacks of a good library, discovering new plants, pots and ideas.

 Here is a list of recommended nurseries by region.